Aulum railway station

 Aulum station is a railway station serving the railway town of Aulum in Central Jutland, Denmark.

 Aulum station is located on the Vejle-Holstebro railway line.
-The station was opened in 1904 with the opening of the Herning-Holstebro section of the Vejle-Holstebro Line.
+The station was opened in 1904 with the opening of the Herning–Holstebro section of the Vejle–Holstebro Line.
 The station building was designed by the Danish architect Heinrich Wenck.
-It offers direct InterCityLyn services to Copenhagen operated by the railway company DSB as well as regional train services to Fredericia, Aarhus and Struer operated by Arriva.
+It offers direct InterCityLyn services to Copenhagen operated by the national railway company DSB as well as regional train services to Fredericia, Aarhus and Struer operated by the private public transport operating company GoCollective.